eslint/cn.eslint.org/docs/developer-guide/working-with-custom-formatters.md

 ---
-title: Documentation
+title: Working with Custom Formatters
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Working with custom formatters
+# Working with Custom Formatters

-Writing an [eslint](https://github.com/eslint/eslint) custom formatter is simple.
-All is neeeded is a module that exports a function that will receive the results from the execution of [eslint](https://github.com/eslint/eslint).
+Writing an ESlint custom formatter is simple.
+All that is needed is a module that exports a function that will receive the results from the execution of ESLint.

 The simplest formatter will be something like: